-Step 1: Earn a bachelor’s degree in entomology, biology, zoology, forensics, or other natural sciences (4 years).
+Step 1: Earn a bachelor’s degree in entomology, biology, zoology, forensics, or other natural sciences (four years).

 Joining this career starts with graduating from high school and enrolling in a bachelor’s program in forensics, entomology, or related natural sciences.
 While aspiring entomologists do not need to major in the field specifically, it is encouraged.
 Entomology students take a range of courses while completing their degrees, such as biology, criminalistics, ecological impact, evolution, forensic science, genetics, human anatomy and physiology, insect anatomy, life cycles, microbiology, parasitology, physiology, population dynamics, reproduction, taxonomy, and toxicology.
 Students should take every opportunity for hands-on experience through internships or part-time work.

 Step 2: Get some experience in the field (one to three years).